- Published on

 A quick definition of terms

-Most of the issues involve adjusting your .npmrc files or using module scopes.
-If you don't know about either of these, read on.
+these, read on.
 Otherwise, feel free to skip down to troubleshooting.

-What is an .npmrc file?
+What is an The .npmrc

-The .npmrc (or sometimes just npmrc) file is a configuration file for npm.
-It's effectively a key-value store, and it's location determines it's scope of control over npm modules.
+It's effectively a key-value store, and it's location determines it's scope of

 You can configure it...

-• globally on this machine: $PREFIX/etc/npmrc
+- globally on this machine:

-• for the current user: ~/.npmrc
+- for the current user:

-• on a per project-basis project: /path/to/my/project/.npmrc
+- on a per project-basis project:

 Configuration options are resolved in order of priority.
 The project-level configuration overrides the user's settings, and the user's settings override the global machine settings, and so on.

-For local development, I only ever update the configuration in my home directory, and in the project directory.
-Only your test/build server should ever really be concerned about configuring any other npmrc file.
+my home directory, and in the project directory.
+Only your test/build

 Full details on configuring npmrc files can be found here.